mlange-42/yarner/examples/md/doc/wc.c.md

 tot_char_count += char_count;
 ```

-We might as well improve a bit on UNIX’s `wc` by displaying the number of files too.
+We might as well improve a bit on UNIX's `wc` by displaying the number of files too.

 ```c - Print the grand totals if there were multiple files
 if (file_count > 1 || silent) {